Freaknik: The Musical: Plot

 The Sweet Tea Mobsters make a number of pit stops, including a detour at a college fraternity party where they meet two alcoholic fraternity members (Bill Hader and Andy Samberg).
-While Virgil is fueling the gas tank, A car, inhabited by four sexy-looking women (Sophia Fresh) named Leacosia (Crystal), Toprameneesha (Skye), Obamaniqua (Cole Rose), and Suzie (Crystal), arrives.
-He tried to refuse, but the girls beg in song, besides Leacosia giving Virgil a kiss in the form of a gun.
+While Virgil is fueling the gas tank, a car, inhabited by four sexy-looking women (Sophia Fresh) named Leacosia (Crystal), Toprameneesha (Skye), Obamaniqua (Cole Rose), and Suzie (Crystal), arrives.
+He tried to refuse their enticements, but the girls beg in song, with Leacosia giving Virgil a kiss in the form of a gun.
 He accepts.

 Meanwhile, Freaknik meets Rev. Sharpton, who tried to force him to work for the Boule.
-The plan fails as Freaknik says that he will "never, ever turn his back on his own people", so he escorts Sharpton out via trapdoor.
+The plan fails, as Freaknik says that he will "never, ever turn his back on his own people".
+He escorts Sharpton out, via a trapdoor.

-At the party, the group meets the Fruit Bowl Boys (Kel Mitchell, Affion Crockett, and Denzel Whitaker), who later become the group's biggest competition and are from the mostly white suburbs of Sweet Tea, Florida (although they resemble the Sweet Tea Mobsters).
+At the party, the group meets the Fruit Bowl Boys (Kel Mitchell, Affion Crockett, and Denzel Whitaker), who later become the group's biggest competition and are from the mostly white suburbs of Sweet Tea, Florida, although they resemble the Sweet Tea Mobsters.
 On their long, winding road trip, the Sweet Tea Mob gets lost in New Orleans and are confronted by a gangster (Snoop Dogg) who makes them visit his boss, Trap Jesus (Lil Wayne).
 Upon meeting Trap Jesus, the group loses hope, thinking it is the end, but instead he inspires them to compete and gives them one of his many Lamborghinis to use to get to Atlanta.

-However, they crash the Lamborghini when Big Uzi becomes enraged after hearing the Fruit Bowl Boys talking about his jail experience.
-The group gives up except Virgil, who believes that winning the contest is their destiny.
-The rest of the group still doesn't believe him until they are given a ride in an airplane by the "Flying Malcolms."
+They crash the Lamborghini when Big Uzi becomes enraged after hearing the Fruit Bowl Boys talking about his jail experience.
+The group gives up, except Virgil, who believes that winning the contest is their destiny.
+The rest of the group still doesn't believe him, until they are given a ride in an airplane by the "Flying Malcolms."